01/ 06What you get

 If we change this page.

 If we change these terms, two things happen.
 The date at the top of this page updates, and the change is written down in plain language on the public revision log.
-The version that applied when you bought is the version that governs your purchase — we can't retroactively change the rules on a kit you already own.
+The version that applied when you opened a kit is the version that governs that copy — we do not retroactively make the promise worse.

-If a change is material — for example, narrowing the refund window or expanding the prohibited-use list — we send a one-paragraph note to the newsletter list before it takes effect.
+If a change is material — for example, narrowing tip support or expanding the prohibited-use list — we send a one-paragraph note to the newsletter list before it takes effect.
 That's the only kind of email we'll send about the terms.

 06/ 06Disputes and contact